solomonchidera/Resources/README.md

 # Resources
-this is a repo where i practice concepts
+this is a repo where i practice concepts, you don't need it